aktnk/3D_model_manager/README.md

 ## Features

 - **Model Upload**: Upload 3D models in `.glb` and `.gltf` formats.
-- **Optimized List View**: Displays models in a responsive card grid.
-To ensure high performance, the list view prioritizes showing a lightweight PNG/JPEG thumbnail.
-If no thumbnail is available, it falls back to an interactive 3D preview using `<model-viewer>`.
+- **Customizable List View**: Displays models in a responsive card grid.
+For optimal performance, the view defaults to lightweight thumbnails.
+Users can switch any model's card to an interactive 3D preview on a case-by-case basis.
+This preference is saved in the browser, so your layout is preserved when you return.
 - **Web-based AR**: View 3D models in Augmented Reality directly from your browser on compatible iOS and Android devices.
 - **Interactive 3D Viewer**: View models in an interactive WebGL canvas.
 Rotate, pan, and zoom with mouse controls.
 - **CRUD Operations**: Full Create, Read, Update, and Delete functionality for models.